YaoChiehYao/Genome_Assembly_De_Novo/README.md

-NF 6308 Assignment6
+BINF 6308 Assignment6

-Project name: Genome Assembly
+# Project name: Genome Assembly
 The project demos the genome assembly process by using third-party modules such as fastq-dump, trimmomatic, spades.py, and quast.py, and in the end, a quality report